OctopusDeploy/docs/docs/octopus-rest-api/index.md

 ## API and Spaces

-Spaces was introduced in **Octopus 2019.1**.
 If you are using spaces, you need to include the `SpaceID` in your API calls.
 If you do not include the `SpaceID`, your API calls will automatically use the default space.

 ## Documentation and Samples {#Octopus.Client-Documentationandsamples}